robertrau/piflySetupScript/README.md

 **• I/Os:** Most have ESD protection.

-**• A/D support:** Options for 8, 10, and 12 bit footprint compatible A/D converters.
+**• A/D support:** Supports either 8, 10, or 12 bit A/D converters.
 The default build uses the 10 bit TI ADS7957SDBTR A/D converter with 16 channels; some for internal measurement and diagnostics and some external channels.
 The external A/D connector is a 0.050” pitch connector.
 Two external channels can be set up for thermistors.
 Uses SPI interface.

 **• Keypad support:** A connector for either a standard six-key keypad or a standard 12-key keypad connected through a resistor array to a A/D input.
 With an external resistor array 26 keys are possible.